GENERAL-PRIME/school-dropout-analysis/README.md

 ## **1. Introduction**

-School dropout is a significant issue affecting education systems worldwide.
-This project leverages **machine learning (ML) and artificial neural networks (ANNs)** to predict whether a student is likely to drop out based on **demographic, economic, and social factors**.
-The approach includes multiple models, comparing their performance, and selecting the most accurate one.
+School dropout is a significant issue affecting education systems in India.
+This project predicts whether a student is likely to drop out based on **demographic, economic, and social factors**.

 ### **Key Features:**